Road Rules: South Pacific: After filming

 The entire cast of this season was trained in public speaking by American University's Department of Communications.

 Cara Zavaleta was named Playmate of the Month for November 2004 after the show had already aired.

 In 2005, Chris Graebe and his wife Jenni welcomed their son, Kaden Christopher.

 In 2007, Mary Beth Decker welcomed her first son, Gavin.

 David Giuntoli has become an actor.
 He's best known for playing Detective Nick Burkhardt in the TV series Grimm.
-In 2017, he married Bitsie Tulloch.
+In 2017, he married Grimm his co-star Bitsie Tulloch.
 Their first daughter, Vivian, was born on February 14, 2019.

-Jeremy Blossom is the Co-Founder and CEO of Strikepoint Media, he is married and has two kids.
+Jeremy Blossom is the co-founder and CEO of Strikepoint Media, he is married and has two kids.

 Abram returned to the series as part of the alumni cast of Road Rules 2007: Viewers' Revenge.
 After dating fellow Challenge cast member Cara Maria Sorbello, Boise proposed to Rachel Missie in 2019.
 The couple married in Montana on June 1, 2019.
 In 2020, Boise and Missie announced they were expecting their first child.
 Their son, Atlas Young Boise, was born on April 22, 2021.
 The couple separated shortly after.